-In the nonregulated product area, producers desiring to do business in the European Community (EC) and elsewhere may be required by procurement authorities or buyers to be audited and registered as being in compliance with an ISO 9000 standards.
+In the nonregulated product area, producers desiring to do business in the European Community (EC) and elsewhere may be required by procurement authorities or buyers to be audited and registered as being in compliance with an ISO 9000 standard.
+This is especially likely in industries such as aerospace, autos, electronic components, measuring and testing equipment or in industries where safety and liability are concerns.
 Such requirements will result from marketplace demands, as opposed to regulatory requirements.

-It should be noted that in the United States, the U.S. Department of Defense is expected to replace the use of some of its military quality standards (MIL-Q-9858A and MIL-I-45028A) with the ISO 9000 standards.
+It should be noted that in the United States, the U.S. Department of Defense is considering adopting the ISO 9000 standards in place of some of its military quality standards (MIL-Q-9858A and MIL-I-45208A).
 Other foreign government procurement authorities have already or are likely to follow suit.